cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
 - [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.
 - [FuelLabs/fuels-ts](https://github.com/FuelLabs/fuels-ts) - Fuel Network Typescript SDK
 - [mattzcarey/code-review-gpt](https://github.com/mattzcarey/code-review-gpt) - Your personal code reviewer powered by LLMs (OpenAI GPT-3.5/4, Llama, Falcon, Azure AI) & Embeddings ⚡️ Improve code quality and catch bugs before you break production 🚀
-- [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce. 🌟 You can star to support our work!
+- [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce ⚡️
 - [a16z-infra/companion-app](https://github.com/a16z-infra/companion-app) - AI companions with memory: a lightweight stack to create and host your own AI companions
 - [vercel/platforms](https://github.com/vercel/platforms) - A full-stack Next.js app with multi-tenancy and custom domain support.
 Built with Next.js App Router and the Vercel Domains API.
 - [gibbok/typescript-book](https://github.com/gibbok/typescript-book) - The Concise TypeScript Book: A Concise Guide to Effective Development in TypeScript.
 Free and Open Source.